 We will incur increased costs as a result of operating as a public company, and our management will devote substantial time to new compliance initiatives.
-If we complete the Business Combination and become a public company, we will incur significant legal, accounting and other expenses that we did not incur as a private company.
 As a public company, we will be subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Consumer Protection Act, as well as rules adopted, and to be adopted, by the SEC and the applicable stock exchange.
 Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives and may not effectively or efficiently manage our transition into a public company.
 Moreover, we expect these rules and regulations to substantially increase our legal and financial compliance costs and to make some activities more time-consuming and costly, compared to expenses Embark incurred as a private company.
 The increased costs will increase our net loss.
 For example, we expect these rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance and we may be forced to accept reduced policy limits or incur substantially higher costs to maintain the same or similar coverage.
 We cannot predict or estimate the amount or timing of additional costs we may incur to respond to these requirements.
 The impact of these requirements could also make it more difficult for us to attract and retain qualified persons to serve on our board of directors, its board committees or as executive officers.